Positive Behaviour Support

 In order to support a person whose behaviour challenges we look to understand why the person is behaving the way they are and what skills they need in order to achieve this in more appropriate ways.

 Positive Behaviour Support - is a combination of approaches based on:

-Understanding that challenging behaviour happens for a reason and making the effort to find out
+Understanding that all behaviour happens for a reason and making the effort to find out

 what purpose it is serving for the person.

-A focus on proactive interventions to manage challenging behaviour rather than reactive or restrictive measures.
+A focus on proactive interventions to avoid behaviours of concern occurring, rather than reactive or restrictive measures.

 Providing person centred support, with a strong focus on human rights, citizenship and community presence

-Positive Behaviour Support is an approach where the main focus is not actually on the persons challenging behaviour but on increasing their quality of life.
-A very fortunate side effect of striving to provide a great quality of life is a reduction in the frequency and severity of challenging behaviours.
+Positive Behaviour Support is an approach where the main focus is not actually on the persons behaviour but on increasing their quality of life.
+A very fortunate side effect of striving to provide a great quality of life is a reduction in the frequency and severity of behaviours of concern.